Thursday

 Thursday is the day of the week between Wednesday and Friday.
 According to the ISO 8601 international standard, it is the fourth day of the week.
 In countries which adopt the "Sunday-first" convention, it is the fifth day of the week.

 Name

-See Names of the days of the week for more on naming conventions.

-Thor's day
+Thunor's day

-The name is derived from Old English þunresdæg and Middle English Thuresday (with loss of -n-, first in northern dialects, from influence of Old Norse Þórsdagr) meaning "Thor's Day".
-It was named after the Norse god of Thunder, Thor.
-Thunor, Donar (German, Donnerstag) and Thor are derived from the name of the Germanic god of thunder, Thunraz, equivalent to Jupiter in the interpretatio romana.
+The name is derived from Old English þunresdæg and Middle English Thuresday.
+It was named after the Old English god Thunor.
+Thunor and Thor are derived from the name of the Germanic god of thunder, *Thunraz, equivalent to Jupiter in the interpretatio romana.

 In most Romance languages, the day is named after the Roman god Jupiter, who was the god of sky and thunder.
 In Latin, the day was known as Iovis Dies, "Jupiter's Day".
 In Latin, the genitive or possessive case of Jupiter was Iovis/Jovis and thus in most Romance languages it became the word for Thursday: Italian giovedì, Spanish jueves, French jeudi, Sardinian jòvia, Catalan dijous, Galician xoves and Romanian joi.
 This is also reflected in the p-Celtic Welsh dydd Iau.